 What if there’s no wifi nearby or your phone can’t connect to the local network?
 Don’t fret.
 You’ll still be able to use your phone abroad for cheap when you get an international phone plan.

 Most network providers offer international plan bundles.
 It usually includes data, text and call minutes.
-Prices very widely depending on the inclusions.
+Prices vary widely depending on the inclusions.
 Some also offer prepaid options while others will give you no choice but to go postpaid.

 AT&T offers an International Day Pass where you can use your mobile plan from home for $10 a day.
 Verizon’s TravelPass also offers the same scheme for the same price.
 Though you only pay $5 when you use your phone in Mexico and Canada.

-You can also avail an international call plan with MyLine for only $2.
+You can also avail of an international call plan with MyLine for only $2.
 It lets you make the cheapest international calls to more than 150 countries and destinations around the world for as low as $0.001 per minute.
 Unlike AT&T and Verizon, it doesn’t require you to have an existing plan with them.
-So you only pay when you actually use the service.
+You only pay when you actually use the service.
 Perfect for those occasional travelers looking for a pay-as-you-go international calling plan.